-SNA President Marielle Hazen recently spoke on the “Impact of the Affordable Care Act (ACA) on SNT and Settlement Planning” to an audience of 200 at the 2014 annual meeting of National Structured Settlements Trade Association.
+SNA President Marielle F. Hazen, CELA recently spoke on the “Impact of the Affordable Care Act (ACA) on SNT and Settlement Planning” to an audience of 200 at the 2014 annual meeting of National Structured Settlements Trade Association.
 After providing a quick overview of the ACA, she focused on its potential effect on personal injury settlements.

 Size of Settlements in Question